-A Weed Warrior is a volunteer who works alongside members of the City's Green Team to stop the assault on the forest at Whitemarsh Park by the non-native, invasive English ivy vine.
+A Weed Warrior is a volunteer who works alongside members of the City's Green Team to stop the assault on our forests by the non-native, invasive, English Ivy vine.
 This volunteer program began in July 2013, and meets in fall and spring months on Saturdays to remove English Ivy from trees.

 What is English ivy, and why have a special program for it?

 But I don't know how to cut English ivy vines!

 A quick summary of the process is that you cut the ivy at eye-level and foot-level then carefully pull the vine from the tree between the cuts and remove the ground cover back about two feet from the base of the tree.
 The ivy above eye level will eventually die off and fall from the tree.

 This process takes a lot of elbow grease, and sometimes loppers and pruners are needed to remove vines from trees.
 The older ivy vines can be quite large (as much as 2-3 inches across or more) and may require intervention from a team leader using a hand saw to remove the vine.

 Once the ivy is removed, it is bagged and sent to the landfill.
 All non-native, invasive plants should be disposed of in the trash and not composted.

 Okay, I'm in!
 When is it and how do I sign up?

 We do have to limit the number of volunteers to 25 so we can accommodate based on the availability of tools, so you must register to join us.
 Email the City's Sustainability Planner, Ashleigh Armentrout, to register (or call 301-809-3044).